redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 | Yes                | 0.00             |
 | No Clarity         | -0.50            |

-- **Asset Segregation:** Does the Terms of Service state that the reserve assets are held in segregated accounts, separate from the issuer’s proprietary assets?
+- **Asset Segregation:** Does the Terms of Service state that the reserve assets are held in segregated accounts, separate from the issuer's proprietary assets?

 | Asset Segregation | Notch Adjustment |
 | ----------------- | ---------------- |